5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 * **SecureBootModel**: `j185f`(change it to `Disabled` if your system won't boot)
 * **USB Ports Mapped:** `yes`.
 Details [here](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/USB_Ports.zip?raw=true)
 * **car-active-config:** HighSierra: `FF030000`, Catalina: `FF070000`, Big Sur: `67080000`
 * **Issues**: High Siera requires SMBIOS `iMac18,3` as well as a Fake CPU-ID in order to boot.
-High Sierra has been srapped, since it seems to break the Big Sur seal: after using High Sierra if you reboot you can no longer start Big Sur without `-no_compat_check` boot-arg.
+High Sierra has been scrapped, since it seems to break the Big Sur seal: after using High Sierra if you reboot you can no longer start Big Sur without `-no_compat_check` boot-arg.
 You get a stop sign instead.

 ### Note about Kexts
 The following Kexts are disabled by default since I don't know which CPU, GPU and Audio/Video Setup you are using: